Projected transverse momentum resummation in top-antitop pair production at LHC: Introduction

 Therein, the desired precisions of the anomalous dimensions are specified between the square brackets in the exponent as for a given logarithmic accuracy, while the according requirements on the fixed-order elements are presented within the curly brackets.
 In this work, we will evaluate and compare the resummed $q_{\tau}$ spectra on the next-to-leading-logarithmic (NLL), \NNLL, and approximate \NNLLp (\aNNLLp) levels.

 The paper is structured as follows.
 In Sec.~\ref{sec:fac}, we will utilise the strategy of expansion by dynamic regions \cite{Beneke:1997zp,Smirnov:2002pj,Smirnov:2012gma, Jantzen:2011nz} and effective field theories, i.e.\ \SCETII~\cite{Bauer:2002aj,Lange:2003pk,Beneke:2003pa} and HQET~\cite{Eichten:1989zv,Georgi:1990um,Grinstein:1990mj,Neubert:1993mb}, to derive the factorisation formula governing the leading asymptotic behaviour of ${\done{\sigma}_{\ttbar}} / {\done q_{\tau} }$ in the limit $q_{\tau}\to0$.
 Then, the (rapidity) renormalisation group equations will be solved in Sec.~\ref{sec:res} for the respective sectors participating into the factorisation formula, from which we exponentiate the characteristic logarithmic constituents in the impact space and thereby accomplish the resummation of the singular terms in the momentum space.
 Sec.~\ref{sec:results} will be devoted to the numeric evaluations on the spectra $q_{\tau}$.
 Therein, we will at first validate the approximations of our factorisation formula up to \NNLO, and then present the resummation improved differential distributions for three particular observables, $\done\sigma_{\ttbar}/q_{\mathrm{T},\mathrm{in}}$, $\done\sigma_{\ttbar}/q_{\mathrm{T},\mathrm{out}}$, and $\done\sigma_{\ttbar}/\dphittbar$.

+$q_{\mathrm{T},\mathrm{in(out)}}$ is a special case of $q_{\tau}$ on the choice of $\vec{\tau}$ parallel (perpendicular) to the top quark transverse momentum, while $\dphittbar$ represents the azimuthal de-correlation of the $t\bar{t}$ pair and can be extracted through its kinematical connection to $q_{\mathrm{T,out}}$.
 Finally, we will offer some concluding remarks in Sec.~\ref{sec:conclusions}.